jonkeegan/behind-this-website/README.md

   - Are there any affiliate links (Amazon, etc.)?
 - [ ] 🧬 What are the various tracking identifiers, and are those shared with other domains?
   - Check Google Analytics, Facebook Pixel, Quantcast, NewRelic, etc.
+  - Bellingcat’s [Wayback Analytics](https://github.com/bellingcat/wayback-google-analytics) tool looks at Internet Archive to extract old analytics IDs, which might be helpful in the present and can be used to aid the investigation.
   - Use tools like [builtwith](https://builtwith.com), [RiskIQ](https://www.riskiq.com/), or [Dnslytics](https://dnslytics.com/) to see if other domains share the same ID.
+- [ ] Look at the network requests
+  - Use [FouAnalytics X-Ray](https://pagexray.fouanalytics.com/) to see all the network requests a site makes.
 - [ ] Are there any relevant subdomains?
   - Use Farsight Security [DNSDBScout](https://www.farsightsecurity.com/tools/dnsdb-scout/) Flexible.
   - Use [Virustotal](https://www.virustotal.com/gui/url/) to verify site relations like subodmains, given files and favicons